cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 .. fillintheblank:: erd_self_test_elements_2

-    An |blank| describes a property of an entity.
+    An |blank| describes a property of an entitthe material in this chaptery.

     - :attribute:   Correct.
       :.*: Try again.
 Be sure your answer is in all lowercase.